ShormiGhosh/Nectar_Rush/README.md

 - Spider web obstacles
 - Custom components, background, and sounds

-## Install the .apk from release section to play this game!!
+## Install the .apk from releases section to play this game!!

 ## 📱 Screenshots